fitchtech/azure-devops/README.md

 ### Test Stage

-Steps templates to insert into jobs of the test stage in [stages](./docs/stages.md)
+Steps templates to use within jobs in the test stage of the [stages](./docs/stages.md)

 - [Visual Studio Tests](./docs/steps/test/visualStudioTest.md): Run VS Test suites in a dotNet project